 When it is so tempting for a grown-up, can we blame our poor little one for wanting to eat it?
-So, when can a baby experience the heavenliness of an ice cream?
+So, when can babies eat ice cream?
 MomJunction answers this question, and also shares tips and recipes for introducing your baby to ice creams.

 When Can Babies Have Ice Cream?

-According to the Australian Guide to Healthy Eating, discretionary foods and drinks like ice cream and other ice confections are to be avoided for children as they are poor sources of important nutrients (1).
+One year is when the baby is usually exposed to other dairy products such as cheese, milk, butter, and hence you may include the ice cream too.
+However, according to the Australian Guide to Healthy Eating, discretionary foods and drinks such as ice cream and other ice confections need to be avoided for babies as they are poor sources of nutrients (1).

 4 Reasons To Avoid Ice Cream For Babies Below One Year